A Scalable Whole-body Motion Transfer via Implicit Kinodynamic Motion Retargeting: Experiment

-Our implicit retargeting method enables downstream controllers to accurately capture and learn the details of human-like gait style, such as hip rotation and hip sway during forward walking, and backward lean during backward running.
-We validate the reliability of our retargeting results on actual devices through these representative movement.
-Our retargeting network provides an end-to-end approach enabling direct conversion of human motion data into humanoid robotic data.
-This method enables the tracker to reproduce the original motion with a high degree of accuracy.
+Our implicit transformation pipeline enables the downstream policy to accurately capture and reproduce nuanced human-like stylistic details—such as hip rotation and sway during forward walking, and torso stabilization during backward running.
+We validate the reliability of our pipeline on actual devices through these representative behaviors.
+These real-world deployments verify that IKMR serves as a robust, end-to-end data engine, successfully converting unconstrained human motion collections into high-quality, executable training assets for physical humanoid learning.